22 Things Every DIYer Should Own

 Have a bottle (or two or three) of wood glue around for making repairs or even as a quick-fix for suturing wounds.
 Also keep gel-type superglue (cyanocacrylate glue, or CA) on hand for attaching small pieces that would be hard to clamp.
 Glues come in a few different brands, including Super Glue, Gorilla, and Krazy Glue.
 These are things you should never say while DIY-ing.

 Don’t be caught without some WD-40 in your workspace.
 And WD-40 is a multi-use lubricant that is great for freeing up rusty or stuck hinges, bolts, and reducing squeaks in latches.
-You’ve got to check out these brilliant ways to use WD-40 at home.

 You’ll get that mess cleaned up quickly with a shop vacuum.
 And look for a wet/dry model that can be used to clean up liquids as well as dirt, dust, and debris.